Sworn In (band): History

 They toured USA and Canada several times and played as support for bands like Hundredth, Thy Art Is Murder, For the Fallen Dreams, I See Stars, Upon This Dawning, Emmure, and Escape the Fate.
 In May 2014 they toured Europe for the first time.
 In November 2014, they were on the Monster Outbreak Tour with Attila, Crown the Empire, and Like Moths to Flames.

 On February 12, 2015, Sworn In released their first single from their sophomore album, titled The Lovers/The Devil.
 On March 3, 2015, Sworn In premiered the song "I Don't Really Love You", which also appeared on the new album.
 The band released their single "Oliolioxinfree" on March 17, 2015.
 Their second album, titled The Lovers/The Devil, was released on April 7, 2015.

 Starting from March 2015 Sworn In toured with The Plot In You, I Declare War, and Gift Giver.

 Sworn In was included on the 2015 (and final) Mayhem Festival, which was headlined by Slayer.

 On March 20, 2017, the band announced that they had signed with Fearless Records, through which they will be releasing their third full-length album later in the year.

 On May 18, 2017, the band released a music video for the song "Make It Hurt" following an announcement for their upcoming third studio album All Smiles.
 The same day, the band livestreamed a 30-minute loop for their song "Don't Look At Me", along with the song being released the next day.
 On June 22, 2018, it was announced that Tyler Dennen would be leaving Sworn In, and that they were re-releasing their debut EP "Start/End."
 It was also revealed that Eugene Kamlyuk would be returning to lead vocals, and that Chris George would be moving to guitar and the new drummer is Kyle Cholewinski.

 On September 14, 2019, the band released a new song called "Shit Talk", their first offering of new material since Tyler Dennen's departure.

-After a few years of inactivity, drummer George finally confirmed on February 2, 2022, that Sworn In has split up.
+After a few years of inactivity, drummer George finally confirmed in 2022 that Sworn In had split up.